A Tale of Two Brigids: A Celtic Goddess and a Christian Saint

 There are churches dedicated to Saint Brigid in many parts of the world.
-With time, she became one of the most important icons of the Catholic Church.
+With time, she became an important icon for the Catholic Church.
 However, it is still uncertain if she was a real person.
 An analysis of various resources suggests that her legend actually grew from a myth about a Celtic goddess.

 During the first centuries of its existence, the Christian religion adopted and modified many pagan sites and stories.
 Several churches replaced ancient altars and sacred pagan locations.
 Moreover, stories about the great people of the past and myths about their deities became the foundation for legends which describe the lives of Christian saints.
 When the early Christians discovered a powerful story in the land of a recently converted community they tried to replace it with one of their own.

-Her name is often said to be Brigid, but she has also been called Brigit, Brig, Brighid, Bride, etc. She was an Irish goddess who was associated with spring, poetry, medicine, cattle, and arts and crafts.
-Brigid’s feast day was celebrated around February 1 and was called Oimlec ( Imbolc).
+Her name is often said to be Brigid, but she has also been called Brigit, Brig, Brighid, Bride, etc. She was an ancient Irish goddess who was associated with spring, poetry, medicine, cattle, and arts and crafts.
+Brigid’s feast day was celebrated around February 1 and was called Oimlec (Imbolc).
 The original Irish text says the following about her:

 ''Feast of the Bride, feast of the maiden.